 Pornanong Phatlum leads Safeway Classic

-PORTLAND, Oregon (AP) — Thailand's Pornanong Phatlum birdied three of her last four holes on Friday to maintain a one-stroke lead after the second round of the Safeway Classic.
+PORTLAND, Oregon (AP) — Thailand’s Pornanong Phatlum shot an 8-under 64 on Thursday to take a one-stroke lead over Lexi Thompson after the first round of the LPGA’s Safeway Classic.